 Whether you’ve seen Sony’s recent comedy The Interview or not, chances are, you’ve at least heard about it in the news.
-In case you’re still in the dark, here’s a quick overview: On November 24th, Sony Pictures was hacked.
+In case you’re still in the dark: On November 24th, Sony Pictures was hacked.
 Leaked documents included salaries, SSNs, healthcare records, and internal emails between employees.

 Despite the fact that there was never any actual evidence that North Korea carried out the attack in retaliation for The Interview, the saga took an interesting turn on Monday, December 22nd, when North Korea went offline.

 These days, most of us have stable high-speed Internet connections.
 It’s easy for us to take for granted just how stable and reliable our connections are.
 The thought of a whole country going offline seems almost impossible for most of us.
 So how exactly did the whole country of North Korea go offline last week?

 According to an analysis by Arbor Networks, it appears that the organization Anonymous performed a Denial of Service attack on North Korea’s two primary DNS servers.
 This crippled the country’s services because they weren’t able to resolve IP addresses.
 Of course, that may not make a whole lot of sense if you’re not already familiar with the DNS system and what it does, so let’s rewind a bit.

 The problem is that there are a whole lot of domain names, and a whole lot of IP addresses, and they change frequently.
 It’s not logistically feasible for your laptop to have a database of every single domain name and IP address.
 This problem is solved by DNS servers, which hold a host of IP addresses associated with domain names.
 You plug in the domain name, a DNS server returns an address, and all of a sudden, your browser knows where to find the site you’re looking for.